adriaWG/CS207ProjectAPI/README.md

 spelling check API:
 https://github.com/languagetool-org/languagetool

-### Have access to the onenote api
+### Have access to the OneNote API
-We created a sandbox which contains some virtual accounts of mircosoft in Microsoft Azure and created our own app CSC207note to have access to the onenote api.
+We created a sandbox which contains some virtual accounts of Microsoft in Microsoft Azure and created our own app CSC207note to have access to the onenote api.
 <img width="1062" alt="3d43431a3e81531edb62b9a59648ec8" src="https://github.com/adriaWG/CS207ProjectAPI/assets/106577956/34113e95-3251-47c0-b73e-d0dcd04f31a1">

-#### Run the code using api
+#### Run the code using API
-To use the api in the code, we download Maven to add dependency to the project.
+To use the API in the code, we download Maven to add dependency to the project.
 There are mainly two external libraries:

 1.org.apache.httpcomponents: httpclient